-- (1) The JD requires 87 credits.
+(1) The JD requires 87 credits.
 A candidate for a dual JD/MI or JD/MII degree may apply to the JD degree up to the equivalent of one third or 29 Vermont Law School credits of course work successfully completed at Cergy, thereby reducing to 58 the minimum number of JD credits that must be completed at Vermont Law School.
-The total credits that may be applied to the JD degree from study abroad is governed by regulation III.A.4. - (2) A dual-degree candidate may satisfy the perspective requirement during study at Cergy. - (3) Program participants beginning their studies at Vermont Law School must satisfactorily complete the following courses at Vermont Law School before beginning course work in France: - (a) Corporations; - (b) Income Taxation; and - (c) At least one course in each of the following categories: - (i) Corporate Finance or Securities Regulation; - (ii) Bankruptcy, Business Planning, Commercial Arbitration, Employment Law, Environmental Issues in Business Transactions, International Business Transactions, International Intellectual Property, International Trade and the Environment, International Regulation of Trade, Sales, Secured Transactions; - (4) Program participants beginning their studies at Vermont Law School must also satisfactorily complete courses that include the following subjects before matriculating in France:
+The total credits that may be applied to the JD degree from study abroad is governed by regulation III.A.4.

-- (a) A course in Introduction to the French Legal System, the French Civil Code, or French Legal Method - (b) French Corporate Law
+- (2) Program participants beginning their studies at Vermont Law School must satisfactorily complete the following courses at Vermont Law School before beginning course work in France: - (a) Corporations; - (b) Income Taxation; and - (c) At least one course in each of the following categories: - (i) Corporate Finance or Securities Regulation; - (ii) Bankruptcy, Business Planning, Commercial Arbitration, Employment Law, Environmental Issues in Business Transactions, International Business Transactions, International Intellectual Property, International Trade and the Environment, International Regulation of Trade, Sales, Secured Transactions; - (3) Program participants beginning their studies at Vermont Law School must also satisfactorily complete courses that include the following subjects before matriculating in France: - (a) A course in Introduction to the French Legal System, the French Civil Code, or French Legal Method - (b) French Corporate Law

 Courses satisfying these requirements may be offered at Vermont Law School or at Cergy.
-These requirements may, with the prior permission of the Associate Dean of Student Affairs, also be satisfied by summer study at another ABA-approved law school.
+These requirements may, with the prior permission of the Associate Dean of Academic Affairs, also be satisfied by summer study at another ABA-approved law school.

-Other appropriate courses may be substituted for the courses listed in subpart (3) and (4) of this regulation with the prior permission of the Associate Dean of Student Affairs.
+Other appropriate courses may be substituted for the courses listed in subpart (2) and (3) of this regulation with the prior permission of the Vice Dean for Faculty.

-(5) Program participants beginning their studies at Cergy will be admitted to the Vermont Law School JD degree program with advanced standing.
+(4) Program participants beginning their studies at Cergy will be admitted to the Vermont Law School JD degree program with advanced standing.
 Advanced standing and credit hours granted for foreign study may not exceed one-third (1/3) of the total credits required by Vermont Law School for its JD degree (i.e., 29 credits).
-Courses that qualify for application to the JD degree for these students shall be determined by the Vice Dean for Students at Vermont Law School in consultation with the Associate Dean of Student Affairs.
+Courses that qualify for application to the JD degree for these students shall be determined by the Vice Dean for Students at Vermont Law School in consultation with the Vice Dean for Faculty.

 Program participants beginning their studies at Cergy will ordinarily be required to complete the required first-year JD curriculum at Vermont Law School.
-Exceptions will be granted by the Vice Dean for Students at Vermont Law School in consultation with the Associate Dean of Student Affairs.
+Exceptions will be granted by the Vice Dean for Students at Vermont Law School in consultation with the Vice Dean for Faculty.